mebusw/lotr-django-rest/README.md

-Django on OpenShift
+Django + Rest framework on OpenShift
 ===================

 This git repository helps you get up and running quickly w/ a Django installation on OpenShift.
 The Django project name used in this repo is 'openshift' but you can feel free to change it.
-Right now the backend is sqlite3 and the database runtime is @ $OPENSHIFT_DATA_DIR/sqlite3.db.
+Right now the backend is sqlite3 and the database runtime is @ $OPENSHIFT_DATA_DIR/sqlite3.db on local, and mysql on openshift env.

 When you push this application up for the first time, the sqlite database is copied from wsgi/openshift/sqlite3.db.
 This is the stock database that is created